NCBI-Hackathons/NovoGraph/README.md

 ## If there is no output with the above command, continue.
 ## Otherwise, if you do find unmapped reads in the input BAM,
-## please remove these as follows,
-## and then use 'SevenGenomes.filtered.bam' for the remainder of the pipeline
+## please remove these as follows and use 'SevenGenomes.filtered.bam' for the remainder of the pipeline
 samtools view -F 0x4 -bo SevenGenomes.filtered.bam SevenGenomes.bam

 ## Finally, check that these inputs are in the correct format for the MAFFT